Nuand/bladeRF/hdl/fpga/platforms/common/bladerf/software/README.md

     - `<size>` is the FPGA size (e.g. 40, 115, A4, A9)
     - `<rev>` is the project revision (typically 'hosted')
   - Click *OK*
+  - **Remember to update this variable if targeting a different platform later!**

+- You need to build the BSP once, then the project.
+  - Right click "bladeRF_nios_bsp" and select "Nios II" -> "Generate BSP"
+  - Right click "bladeRF_nios" in the Project Explorer pane, and select "Build Project"
   - The `bladeRF_nios` project should now build successfully.
-  - **Remember to update this variable if targeting a different platform later!**
+    - Subsequent changes to the project only require a rebuild of the Project, not the BSP.

-- Create a debug target:
+- Create a debug target (see alternative method below):
+  - Right click "bladeRF_nios" in the Project Explorer pane, and select "Debug As" -> "Debug Configurations..."
+  - Right click "Nios II Hardware" and select "New"
+  - On the "Project" tab
+    - Click "Enable browse for filesystem ELF File
-  - Click *Debug Configurations...*
+    - Click "..."
+And browse to `hdl/quartus/work/<board>-<size>-<rev>/bladeRF_nios/bladeRF_nios.elf`
+  - On the "Target Connection" tab
+    - check "Ignore mismatched system ID" and "Ignore mismatched system timestamp"
+    - Find USB-Blaster in "Connections".
+(Click "Refresh Connections" if it does not show up)
+    - click apply
+    - "Debug" button should be clickable
+  - If you wish to download code to the device, reset, and run it...
+    - Check *Download ELF*, *Reset Processor*, and *Start Processor*
+  - If you only wish to inspect the state of the NIOS after observing an issue on the host side...
+    - Ensure all of the aforementioned items are unchecked
+- Create a debug target V2 (Beta):
+  - Right click "bladeRF_nios" in the Project Explorer pane, and select "Debug As" -> "Debug Configurations..."
-  - Create a new *NIOS II Hardware v2 (beta)* target
+  - Right click "Nios II Hardware v2 (beta)" and select "New"
-  - For *Project*, select bladeRF_nios
+  - On the "Main" tab
-  - For *ELF:*, select bladeRF_nios.elf
+    - For *ELF:*, select `hdl/quartus/work/<board>-<size>-<rev>/bladeRF_nios/bladeRF_nios.elf`
   - Under *Connections* -> *Processor*, click *Browse...*.
 It should detect the NIOS II via the JTAG device and display a string describing its location in the scan chain.
   - *Optional*  Repeat the above for the *JTAG UART* field, if you wish to use have a console over JTAG.
 Be careful when using this, as it will significantly affect execution time.
-  - Uncheck *Check Unique ID* and *Check timestamp*.
-  - If you wish to download code to the device, reset, and run it...
-    - Check *Download ELF*, *Reset Processor*, and *Start Processor*
-  - If you only wish to inspect the state of the NIOS after observing an issue on the host side...
-    - Ensure all of the aforementioned items are unchecked
- - At this point, you may apply the settings and start a debug session.

 **Note:** You may have to repeat the step(s) where you browse for the device after unplugging and re-connecting the JTAG debugger.